 Child and Family

-While fireworks often bring neighborhoods and families together, and stands where they are sold serve as fundraisers for schools and local groups, consumer fireworks can be extremely dangerous for children.
-That’s why the American Academy of Pediatrics (AAP) discourages families from purchasing and using them.
+While fireworks often bring families together, and stands where they are sold serve as fundraisers for local groups, consumer fireworks can be extremely dangerous for children.
+That’s why the American Academy of Pediatrics discourages families from purchasing and using them.

 As much as we want to let kids enjoy being kids, it’s no time to let down your guard.
 By the following the proper safety precautions, you can still enjoy the sun and make sure your kids have fun.

 Parents are on edge with growing reports of links between COVID-19 and the recently named Multisystem Inflammatory Syndrome in Children (MIS-C).
 As doctors and experts race for answers, let’s break down what we do know.

 It’s normal to be nervous about visiting a doctor’s office right now, but it’s as important as ever to continue well-child visits and vaccinations.
 Learn how Methodist Physicians Clinic is keeping your family safe.